The Lincoln Series

 After law school, Laura worked for Illinois Attorney General Jim Ryan in policy and program development and went on to work in state government affairs at a major insurance trade association.
 She then spent a decade with one of the world’s premier law firms as a marketing and business development professional with a focus on the insurance industry.
 Laura joined Governor Bruce Rauner’s Administration in January 2016 serving as chief of staff for two state agencies.
 She currently serves as an assistant general counsel for a state agency in Chicago.
 Laura serves on the board of the Chicago Lawyers Chapter of the Federalist Society for Law and Public Policy.
 She is a former leader of the Chicago Young Republicans, which received multiple national awards during her tenure.
 Laura is the 44th Ward Republican Committeewoman in Chicago and resides in the Lakeview neighborhood.

-ABBY Mccarthy
+ABBY MCCARTHY

 Picture